 In Chapter 6, we discussed how bank, brokerage, and credit card statements can be used in divorce cases to quantify and evaluate expenditures.
 Chapter 7 discussed the analysis and tabulation of expenditures.
 Here we take the process a step further and see how the detail and summary records may look as the forensic accountant is working with them.

-As discussed previously, there is no standard for the period of time that should be analyzed in order to determine the standard of living during the marriage.
-Often the analysis of expenditures will be for a period of one to five years.
+As discussed previously, there is no standard for the period of time that should be analyzed to determine the standard of living during the marriage.
+Often the analysis of expenditures will be for a period of one to five years, with a preference toward the middle to upper end of the range.
 The key in selecting a period is determining whether it represents the spending during the recent years of marriage.
 The shorter the period analyzed, the more likely there will be unusual items of income or expense that may skew the results.
-However, analyzing a longer period increases the cost of the analysis.
+However, analyzing a longer period increases the cost of the analysis and in some cases may be unnecessary.

 Also included in this chapter: